 - ¾ cup unsalted butter , cubed (170 grams)

 To make the chocolate cake:

-- Preheat oven to 325 degrees F. Line two 8-inch round cake pans with parchment paper and grease with non-stick cooking spray or coat with butter and flour.
+- Preheat oven to 325°F. Line two 8-inch by 3-inch round cake pans (see Note) with parchment paper and grease with non-stick cooking spray or coat with butter and flour.

 - In a medium bowl, whisk together the cocoa, sour cream and hot coffee or water until smooth.
 Set aside to cool.

 - In a separate bowl, combine the flour, baking powder, baking soda, and salt.

 - In the bowl of stand mixer fitted with a paddle attachment, beat the butter and sugars together on medium high speed until very light and creamy, scraping the bowl down as necessary, about 5-7 minutes.
 Add the eggs one at a time, mixing after each.
 Add the vanilla.